-Parties entering into a carve-out transaction should agree in advance on the payment of all expenses associated with preparing the financial statements.
-This agreement is usually a detailed covenant in the purchase agreement.
+Parties entering into a carve-out transaction should agree in advance on the payment of all expenses associated with preparation of the financial statements.
+Usually this agreement is a detailed covenant in the purchase agreement.
 When pre- and post-closing purchase price adjustment mechanisms are built into the transaction, care must be taken to ensure that the purchase price adjustment provisions do not alter the agreed deal regarding the payment of preparation expenses.
 For example, a closing balance sheet might include an accrual for preparation expenses that would result, absent any provision to the contrary, in the seller bearing these costs even if that was not the business deal.